The Princess' Man: Plot

 King Munjong collapses on the day of his daughter's wedding and his health takes a turn for the worse.
-Seung-yoo is summoned back by his brother, in order to assist their father in safeguarding the interests of the king.
+Seung-yoo is summoned back by his elder brother, in order to assist their father in safeguarding the interests of the King.
 Seung-yoo runs into Se-ryung on his return but coldly severs all ties with her.
-However, Se-ryung's concern for her cousin coupled with the fact that Jung Jong is Seung-yoo's friend, force the two to meet again.
+However, Se-ryung's concern for her cousin coupled with the fact that Jeong Jong is Seung-yoo's friend, forces the two to meet again.
 Both find it hard to repress their feelings and finally Seung-yoo declares his love for her.
-However, at exactly the same time, King Munjong dies.
-Suyang and his cronies arrive at the palace, jubilant that they can now control the Crown Prince.
-However, their plans are thwarted by Kim Jong-seo, who was reinstated by the dead king to protect his son from Suyang's machinations.
-Furious, Suyang vows to kill Kim Jong-seo.
+Meanwhile, at exactly the same time, King Munjong dies.
+Suyang and his cronies arrive at the palace, jubilant that they can now control the new King Danjong.
+However, their plans are thwarted by Kim Jong-seo, who was reinstated by the late King to protect his son from Suyang's machinations.

-As Se-ryung and Seung-yoo blissfully revel in their love, Suyang prepares to stage a coup against Kim Seung-yoo.
-Se-ryung stumbles on the plot too late and is foiled in her attempts to warn Seung-yoo and his family by her parents.
+Furious, Suyang prepares to stage a coup against Kim Jong-seo.
+Se-ryung stumbles on the plot too late and is foiled in her attempts to warn Seung-yoo and his family.
 Supported by Shin Myeon, Suyang ruthlessly murders his opponents, including Seung-yoo's father and brother.
 Shin Myeon, believing that Seung-yoo is dead, stops the other men from beheading him claiming he wishes to do it himself.
-As he is about to bury him, Shin Myeon realizes that Seung-yoo is (barely) alive and attempts to kill him but fails.
-He turns around and leaves, giving Seung-yoo the chance to escape with his life.
+As he is about to bury him, Shin Myeon realizes that Seung-yoo is (barely) alive and attempts to kill him, but in the end turns around and leaves, giving Seung-yoo the chance to escape with his life.

-Seung-yoo wakes up and walks into the town to find that his father has been beheaded.
-Reeling from his best friend's betrayal, he tries to kill Suyang, only to be shocked to discover that Se-ryung is his daughter.
-Seung-yoo is sentenced to be killed.
-However, a last minute intercession by the Crown Prince saves his life and he is exiled to Kanghwa Island, along with the rest of Suyang's enemies.
+Seung-yoo wakes up and walks into the city to find that his father had been beheaded.
+Reeling from his best friend's betrayal, he tries to kill Suyang, only to be shocked by the discovery that Se-ryung is his daughter.
+Seung-yoo is sentenced to death, but a last minute intercession by the young King saves his life and he is exiled to Ganghwa Island, along with the rest of Suyang's enemies.
 When Se-ryung visits him in prison on the eve of his exile, his fury gets the better of him and he nearly chokes her to death.
 Se-ryung admits her identity and begs him to survive, even if it is just so that he can kill her.

-En route Kanghwa Island, the ship is sunk to ensure that none of Suyang's enemies survive.
+En route Ganghwa Island, the ship is sunk to ensure that none of Suyang's enemies survive.
 However, aided by a fellow prisoner, Jo Seok-joo, Seung-yoo manages to escape and return.
-Taking refuge at the gisaeng house Bing Og Gwan, owned by Seok-joo, Seung-yoo plots his revenge.
+Taking refuge at a gisaeng house owned by Seok-joo, Seung-yoo plots his revenge.
 Meanwhile, Se-ryung learns that Seung-yoo's ship sank.
 Despite her mourning, her parents fix the date of her wedding with Shin Myeon.